 You’ve put a lot of time and hard work into your WordPress website for the sake of engaging users and directing more traffic and leads to your business.
 However, luring modern users so that they will interact with the content on your website is not that easy.
 They’ve become more savvier than ever before, and they can recognize a quality WordPress UX when they see one.

 People need a website that is fast, easy to navigate, and that can answer their questions effortlessly.
-How users interact with your website is important and tells you exactly what’s your web functionality looks likes and how effective the user flow is.
-If both function and flow are poor, you have some serious work to do to improve the functionality of your WordPress build, and in this article, we will address the main aspects that will help you achieve that.
+How users interact with your website is important and tells you exactly what your website functionality looks like and how effective the user flow is.
+If both functionality and flow are poor, you have some serious work to do to improve your WordPress build, and in this article, we will address the main aspects that will help you achieve tha.

 The functionality of your WordPress site is one of the essential aspects that drives your business success today.
 It matters because it can mirror the way your brand does business, and it might be that one thing that can get you ahead in the competitive marketplace.

 Your WordPress site should be functional and communicative.
-It should let users know how to navigate in it, and put them back on track if whey wander off the path.
+It should let users know how to navigate on it, and put them back on track if they wander off the path.
 So, what are the steps that can help you ensure that you’ll have a WordPress build that will work and convert visitors successfully?

 1. Use a Managed Hosting Provider

-One of the industry leaders in managed WordPress hosting, one that we personally recommend to each of our clients, is Pagely.
+One of the industry leaders in managed WordPress hosting, which we personally recommend to each of our clients, is Pagely.

 Pagely is the WordPress hosting market leader in innovation, speed, scalability, and security.
 Today, Pagely has thousands of clients that put their businesses in the company’s forward-thinking infrastructure.

-The benefits of a Managed Hosting provider such as Pagely for your WordPress build are:
+The benefits of a Managed hosting provider like Pagely for your WordPress build are:

 In most cases, hosting companies guarantee 99.99% uptime.
-However, this doesn’t mean you’ll actually get 99% uptime.
-But when you partner with a managed WordPress host, you’ll have much better uptime and availability, in spite of hardware failure, traffic spikes, or power outage.
+This doesn’t mean you’ll actually get 99% uptime, but it means that when you partner with a managed WordPress host, you’ll have a much better uptime and availability, in spite of hardware failure, traffic spikes, or power outage.

 Professional Technical Support

-Sure, shared and VPS hosts are more affordable than a Managed WordPress Hosting, but when you have a problem, it could take several days for these hosts to email you back, and check what the issue is about.
+Sure, shared and VPS hosts are more affordable than managed WordPress hosting, but when you have a problem, it could take several days for these hosts to email you back, and check what the issue is about.
 Meanwhile, you could be losing sales and prospective clients.

-A managed hosting provider such as Pagely provides you with a passionate and remarkably skilled team of engineers 24/7/365.
+A managed hosting provider like Pagely provides you with a passionate and remarkably skilled team of engineers 24/7/365.

 An Advanced High-Performance Hosting Stack

-A credible and knowledgeable Managed WordPress Hosting company invests in state-of-the-art technology.
-A modern hosting stack can handle every demand and ensures an unmatched web performance.
+A credible and knowledgeable managed WordPress hosting company invests in the latest technology.
+Its modern hosting stack can handle every demand and ensures an unmatched web performance.

 A Managed WordPress Hosting plan offers you an effortless means to update your WordPress core and plugins.
 As a matter of fact, a well-managed WordPress host runs auto-updates for you.
 Experts will keep your software fresh and analyze the effect of updates on your site through automated tests after each update.

+Security is one of the biggest advantages of a managed WordPress Hosting.
 In most cases, shared hosting companies don’t actually assist you if you are attacked or experience malware issues.
-Furthermore, security is one of the biggest advantages of a Managed WordPress Hosting.
-When you partner with a managed WordPress host, routine software updates are standard, and along with the specialized hosting environment, your site is secured against hackers, bots, and other security issues.
+However, when you partner with a managed WordPress host, routine software updates are standard, and along with the specialized hosting environment, your site is protected against hackers, bots, and other security issues.